jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 With this intuition, I analyzed an entire year's worth of electricity usage (in 15 minute increments), first breaking down energy use by month and peak / off-peak timing, and then applying the cost per kWh under both the fixed rate plan (which I use) and the TOU plan (which I do not).

-First, the usage.
+First, consumption.
 As suggested by the February-May-August examples above, a Nevada residential customer basically has two modes: non-summer (October through April) when there is no air conditioning use and consumption is roughly flat, and the four summer months, with varying degree of air conditioning generating significantly different electricity consumption.
 Unlike my colder-climate home in Connecticut, which required meaningful winter heating supplied by electric compressors, the winter did not contain a second surge of electricity use.